jordanbeaubien/fuzzy-waffle/README.md

 3. A screen that can execute five reports.
 These should be more complex reports.
 I am expecting to see nested queries and groups by usage.
 (Milestone 1, only the user interface)

+*Milestone 3: Demo for the final Project week of June 12th*

 ---------------------